hsnvnd/Plant_Lab_Tasks/README.md

    - All related files are located in the [`Tomato_FeDeficiency_Genes_Clustering`](./Tomato_FeDeficiency_Genes_Clustering) folder.

 2. **Iron deficiency detection and index development**
-   - Based on the leaf reflectance of four plants (e.g., cucumber, tomato, barley, and maize) at different wavelengths (400-1000 nm).
+   - Based on the leaf reflectance of five plants (e.g., cucumber, tomato, barley, maize, and finally lupine) at different wavelengths (400-1000 nm).
    - Implemented using SVM, LDA, Standard Logistic Regression and Random Forest.